jimdigriz/debian-orangepi-zero/README.md

  * the root filesystem will [automatically grow to fill the SD card on first boot](https://copyninja.info/blog/grow_rootfs.html)
  * there is no password for the `root` user, so you can log in trivially with the serial console
+ * though `systemd-timesyncd` should automatically handle this for you, if you are too quick typing `apt-get update` you may find you need to fix up the current date time with `date -s 2019-09-25`
  * networking is configured through [`systemd-networkd`](https://wiki.archlinux.org/index.php/Systemd-networkd)
    * DHCP and IPv6 auto-configuration is setup for both Ethernet and Wireless (though the latter is disabled on boot)